-15. Evaluate stream characteristics that help buffer water temperatures from the effects of warming air temperatures.
+12. Evaluate stream characteristics that help buffer water temperatures from the effects of warming air temperatures.

-Habitat complexity, such as deep pools, overhanging vegetation, undercut banks, and large woody debris should provide from the some refuge warmest temperatures.
+Habitat complexity, such as deep pools, overhanging vegetation, undercut banks, and large woody debris should provide refuge from the some warmest temperatures.
 Evaluation of stream characteristics that help buffer stream temperatures will provide insight into the extent of thermal refugia for salmon and help determine the spatial variability of temperatures in rearing and spawning areas.
 Preliminary work in the Anchor River suggests that overhanging vegetation is an important feature.
-This should be tested in the Deep Creek watershed to gain an understanding of which areas have cooler water that should be protected.
+This should be tested in the NiniIchik River watershed to gain an understanding of which areas have cooler water that should be protected.

-16. Maintain a stage gage on Deep Creek to monitor stream level trends.
+13. Maintain a stage gage on the Ninilchik River to monitor stream level trends.

 Water volume is likely to change in the coming years as climate change alters watersheds by affecting flooding frequencies, precipitation levels, surface and ground water volumes and other hydrologic characteristics.
-Summer baseflows mav decrease with snowpack, increased development and loss of wetlands.
-Stage gage data will also provide the necessary hydrologic data needed to submit an instream flow reservation.
+Summer baseflows may decrease with snowpack, increased development and loss of wetlands.
+Stage gage data will also provide the necessary hydrologic data needed to access the two instream flow reservations in the lower watershed.